Performance Measurements of Applications using IP over HF Radio

 This architecture has a number of major benefits.
 In particular:

 - Standard application protocols can be used, with the network technology choice transparent to the end user.

 - Where multiple network technologies are used, switchover and failover between the technologies is handled by network switching and is transparent to the user and application.

-An alternative architecture shown above is described in the whitepaper [HF Radio & Network Centric Warfare].
-The key point is that an application proxy or relay is used, and specialized protocols are used directly over the HF radio.
-This approach has a number of benefits and disadvantages relative to using HF Radio as an IP subnet bearer, which are discussed in the white paper.
+An alternative approach is that an application proxy or relay is used, and specialized protocols are used directly over the HF radio.
+This approach has a number of benefits and disadvantages relative to using HF Radio as an IP subnet bearer.

 This paper looks at one key aspect of the trade-off: relative performance.
 Given the inherently poor performance of HF Radio (low bandwidth and high error rate), it is important that the architecture chosen makes efficient use of the underlying network.

 STANAG 5066 provides a standardized separation between application and HF Radio data link layer, described in the Isode White Paper STANAG 5066: The Standard for Data Applications over HF Radio.
 STANAG 5066 defines (and mandates) in Annex F support of IP running over STANAG 5066.
 The architecture for this is shown above.
 Note that IP is not an end to end protocol, and is used in conjunction with end to end layer protocols.
 The most common are: